-The format of the functions is shown in the lower left spreadsheet and the results are shown in the lower right spreadsheet.
+The format and results of the functions are shown in the spreadsheets below.

 The example below shows the Excel Countif function used to identify duplicates in a column containing reference numbers.
 Note that the function in this example is written so that it highlights only the second, third, etc instance of a duplicate value. - It does not highlight the first instance of the value.